stonefl/stonefl.github.io/_posts/2017-08-27-install-apache-spark-in-standalone-mode-on-windows.md

 ```

 ### Install Spark
 Download a pre-built version of Apache Spark from [Spark Download page](http://spark.apache.org/downloads.html) .
-The version I downloaded is 1.6.1, you can download newer version from the drop down list, the package type will change automatically.
+The version I downloaded is 1.6.1, you can download newer version from the drop down list, the package type will change accordingly.

 If neccessary, download and install WinRAR from [http://www.rarlab.com/download.htm](http://www.rarlab.com/download.htm), so you can extract the `.tgs` file downloaded.

-Extract Spark archive to C drive, such as `C:\spark-1.6.1-bin-hadoop2.6`
+Extract Spark archive to C drive, such as `C:\spark-1.6.1-bin-hadoop2.6`.
+Note: **The folder name cannot have space!**

 Optional: open the `C:\spark-1.6.1-bin-hadoop2.6\conf` folder, and make sure "File Name Extensions" is checked in the "view" tab of Windows Explorer.
 Rename the `log4j.properties.template` to `log4j.properties`.
 Open the new file and change the error level from **INFO** to **ERROR** for `log4j.rootCategory` .